owid/owid-grapher/packages/@ourworldindata/grapher/src/schema/README.md

 edit the yaml file as is.
 A github action will then generate a .latest.yaml and two json files (one .latest.json and one with the version number.json) and upload them to S3 so they can be accessed publicly.

 If you update the default value of an existing property or you add a new property with a default value, make sure to regenerate the default object from the schema and save it to `defaultGrapherConfig.ts` (see below).
-You should also write a migration to update the `chart_configs.full` column in the database for all stand-alone charts.

 Breaking changes should be done by renaming the schema file to an increased version number.
 Make sure to also rename the authorative url inside the schema file (the "$id" field at the top level) to point to the new version number json.
 Then write the migrations from the last to